 - a.
 Motels, hotels, and restaurants. - b.
 Retail stores or salesrooms. - c.
 Theaters, bowling alleys, skating rinks, and other places of public amusement. - d.
 Professional and business offices and financial institutions. - e.
 Service establishments including, but not limited to, automobile service stations, barber shops, beauty shops, laundromats, appliance repair shops, shoe repair shops, dry cleaning, and similar establishments. - f.
 Funeral homes and undertaking establishments. - g.
 Mail order businesses, occupying not more than 5,000 square feet of gross floor area. - h.
 Single-family and two-family dwellings. - i.
 State registered or licensed residential care homes or group homes, serving not more than eight persons who are developmentally disabled or physically handicapped, provided that any such home is located not less than 1,000 feet from another such home. - j.
 Subdivision or Development as provided for in Section 7.6. - k.
 Customary Home Occupations, provided that all of the criteria of Section 7.14 are satisfied. - 1.
-Agricultural uses, including maple sugaring, pasturage of livestock, crop raising, tree nurseries, and buildings accessory to and necessary for such agricultural uses. - m.
-Rooming houses and tourist homes for not more than ten roomers or tourists. - campgrounds for tents and/or camping trailers on lots of at least 5 acres, provided that the overall density shall not exceed 10 sites per acre, and that a minimum 25 feet wide vegetative buffer is provided at the perimeter of the lot. - o.
-Accessory uses customarily incidental to a permitted use. - p.
+Rooming houses and tourist homes for not more than ten roomers or tourists. - m.
+Campgrounds for tents and/or camping trailers on lots of at least 5 acres, provided that the overall density shall not exceed 10 sites per acre, and that a minimum 25 feet wide vegetative buffer is provided at the perimeter of the lot. - n.
+Accessory uses customarily incidental to a permitted use. - o.
 Guest houses on lots occupied by a principal dwelling, provided that the minimum lot size is met for each residential building and that the dwellings are located so that if the land were to be subdivided, both structures will conform to all aspects of the dimensional requirements.
-Water supply and wastewater disposal systems must receive local and state approval.

-- q.
-Accessory Dwelling Unit (See Section 7.16) - r.
-Family Child Care Facility as provided for in Section 7.17. - s.
-Solar Collectors (See Section 5.1.1.d). - t.
+Water supply and wastewater disposal systems must receive local and state approval. - p.
+Accessory Dwelling Unit (See Section 7.16) - q.
+Family Child Care Facility as provided for in Section 7.17. - r.
+Solar Collectors (See Section 5.1.1.d). - s.
 Outdoor Hydronic Heaters (See Section 5.1.1.c).